Orleans, Massachusetts: Education

 Orleans, along with Brewster, Eastham and Wellfleet, belongs to the Nauset Regional School District.
 Each town provides schooling for their own elementary students, and collectively send their middle and high school students to regional schools.
 Orleans operates the Orleans Elementary School for students from kindergarten through fifth grade.
 The town is home to Nauset Regional Middle School, which serves students from sixth through eighth grade for the district.
 High school students attend Nauset Regional High School in North Eastham, but also have the option of attending Cape Cod Regional Technical High School in Harwich free of charge.

+Sports and recreation

+Orleans is home to the Orleans Firebirds, an amateur collegiate summer baseball team in the Cape Cod Baseball League.
+The team plays at Eldredge Park, and has featured dozens of players who went on to careers in Major League Baseball such as Frank Thomas, Nomar Garciaparra, and Marcus Stroman.

 Attacks in wartime

-Orleans, being on Cape Cod, and thus an exposed portion of the coast, has been a target in wartime.
-In 1814 its residents repelled an invasion of British marines from HMS Newcastle.
+Orleans is on an exposed portion of the coast and has been a target in wartime.
+In 1814, its residents repelled an invasion of British marines from HMS Newcastle during the War of 1812.
 Nauset Beach was the only United States site hit by foreign munitions during World War I; the shells were apparently aimed at barges close off shore.
-This was the first time a foreign entity had fired artillery upon United States soil since the Siege of Fort Texas in 1848.
+This was the first time that a foreign nation had fired artillery on United States soil since the Siege of Fort Texas in 1848.

-Orleans Arena Theater

-The Orleans Arena Theater was founded by Betsy (born 1922) and Gordon Argo (born 1924) in 1950 for performing summer stock theater in the round.
-The couple's three children, Allison, Elizabeth and Walter, grew up around the theater and helped their parents run it.
-The children also acted in some of the theater's productions.
-Kurt Vonnegut, Jr. wrote a play, Penelope, that was performed at the theater.
-Penelope later became Happy Birthday, Wanda June, a feature film released in 1971.
-By 1976 the Argos had long since divorced and for various reasons the theater was sold by Mrs. Argo.
-It is now known as the Academy of Performing Arts.